Blockstream/Jade/diy/README.md

     CONFIG_SECURE_FLASH_ENCRYPTION_MODE_RELEASE=y
     CONFIG_ESP32_REV_MIN_3=y

-_Depending on the hardare you have selected, you may need to remove the last line that requires a minimum of Rev3 hardware..._
+_Depending on the hardware you have selected, you may need to remove the last line that requires a minimum of Rev3 hardware..._

 **Remove**